-Take the family budget.
+- The family budget.
 Whether it covers a couple or a large brood, it only works if everyone cooperates, stays to spending levels, and avoids amassing debt.
-(Discover more: Budget essentials )
+(Discover more: Budget essentials)

 And this doesn’t take into account the many little things people do for one another to help money situations, from car-pooling to co-op groceries to shared vacation homes.

 Unfortunately, there is not enough of this type of cooperation.
-Only one in three families follows a budget, according to a Gallup survey.1 Not all employers offer savings plans and among those that do, less than half of workers, on average, participate, according to the Bureau of Labor Statistics.2
+A variety of consumer surveys regularly indicate that a good portion of people don’t have a budget and don’t keep track of their spending.
+Not all employers offer savings plans and among those that do, only a little more than half of workers, on average, participate.

 No wonder, then, that a significant portion of Americans don’t feel close to a financially independent vision.
 Thirty-seven percent of the respondents in a MassMutual survey reported feeling “not very” or “not at all” financially secure.
 The majority (54 percent) described themselves as “somewhat secure.”

-This MassMutual Middle America Financial Security Study was conducted by Greenwald & Associates and polled 1,010 working Americans ages 25-65 who earned annual incomes of between $35,000 and $150,000.
+This MassMutual Middle America Financial Security Study was conducted by Greenwald & Associates and polled 1,010 working Americans ages 25-65 in 2017 who earned annual incomes of between $35,000 and $150,000.